-Triodos Bank N.V. (the Bank) is offering through Stichting Administratiekantoor Aandelen Triodos Bank (the Issuer) up to 5,000,000 depository receipts in registered form (the Depository Receipts) in respect of ordinary shares in registered form with a nominal value of EUR 50 each (the Shares) in the capital of the Bank (the Offering).
+Triodos Bank N.V. (the Bank) is offering through Stichting Administratiekantoor Aandelen Triodos Bank (the Issuer) up to 4,000,000 depository receipts in registered form (the Depository Receipts) in respect of ordinary shares in registered form with a nominal value of EUR 50 each (the Shares) in the capital of the Bank (the Offering).
 The Offering consists of a public offering being made to the general public in Belgium, Germany, the Netherlands, Spain and the United Kingdom.
-This document (the Prospectus) constitutes a prospectus for the purposes of Article 5.3 of the Directive 2003/71/EC (Prospectus Directive) and has been prepared in accordance with Article 5:9 of the Financial Supervision Act (Wet op het financieel toezicht, the FSA) and the rules thereunder.
-This Prospectus has been approved by and filed with the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten, the AFM).
-Triodos Bank N.V. has requested that the AFM provide a certificate of approval and a copy of this document to the relevant competent authority in each of Belguim, Germany, Spain and the United Kingdom.
+This document (the Prospectus) constitutes a prospectus for the purposes of Article 5:9 of the Directive 2003/71/EC as amended by Directive 2010/73/EC (Prospectus Directive) and has been prepared in accordance with Article 5:9 of the Financial Supervision Act (Wet op het financieel toezicht, the FSA) and the rules thereunder.
+This Prospectus has been approved by and filed with the Netherlands Authority for the Financial Markets (Autoriteit Financièle Markten, the AFM).
+Triodos Bank N.V. has requested that the AFM provide a certificate of approval and a copy of this document to the relevant competent authority in each of Belgium, Germany, Spain and the United Kingdom.

-The Depository Receipts have not, and will not, be listed on any stock exchange.
+The Depository Receipts have not been, and will not be, listed on any stock exchange.
 The Issuer will however, maintain a market for the Depository Receipts.
 The Depository Receipts are being offered only in those jurisdictions in which, and only to those persons to whom, offers and sales of the Depository Receipts may lawfully be made.

-For a description of restrictions on offers, sales and transfers of the Shares and the distribution of this Prospectus in other jurisdictions, see "Selling and transfer restrictions" beginning on page 42.
+For a description of restrictions on offers, sales and transfers of the Shares and the distribution of this Prospectus in other jurisdictions, see "Selling and transfer restrictions" beginning on page 45.